-In the end, there is a lot of dancing that is inappropriate for believers who should be seeking to glorify God with their lives and especially with their bodies.
+In the end, there is a lot of dancing that is inappropriate for believers, twerking for example, who should be seeking to glorify God with their lives and especially with their bodies.
 Yet the Bible acknowledges that we can dance in a way that does not tempt others, does not tempt ourselves, and brings glory to God.

 Recommended Resource: Balancing the Christian Life by Charles Ryrie

 More insights from your Bible study - Get Started with Logos Bible Software for Free!

 عربى, 简体中文, 繁體中文, Deutsch, Español, Français, हिन्दी, Hrvatski, Indonesia, Italiano, Kiswahili, Polski, Português, Русский, Tagalog, українська

 How can I know if something is a sin?